 Michigan Public Health Week Partnership

 Every April, Michigan celebrates National Public Health Week to help protect and improve our state’s health.
-For 2019, the national focus is “Creating the Healthiest Nation: For science.
-For action.
-For health." and will be celebrated April 1-7, 2019 in communities across the United States.
+For 2020, the national focus is on seven different public health topics, Mental Health, Maternal and Child Health, Violence Prevention, Environmental Health, Education, Healthy Housing and Economics, to help address the causes of poor health and disease risk among individuals and within different communities.
+National Public Health Week will be celebrated April 6 - 12, 2020 in communities across the United States.

 Right now, the U.S. spends more on health care than other comparable countries.
 What do we have to show for that spending?
 Numerous studies show that we live shorter lives and struggle with more health issues such as obesity, infant mortality, diabetes, heart disease and more.
 And this is true for Americans of all ages and socio-economic groups.